-Every week I share my filmmaking thoughts in a newsletter broadcast to over 5000 filmmakers.
-The newsletter offers tips and tactics on how to get your movie made, seen and sold without waiting around and asking permission.
+Every week I share my filmmaking thoughts in a newsletter broadcast to over 10,000 filmmakers.
+And if you’re serious about filmmaking, my newsletter offers tips and tactics on how to get your movie made, seen and sold without waiting around and asking permission.

 Excuse #1 “I Don’t Have The Money”